visionspacetec/Prust/log.md

 Learning about creating a socket and etablishing a connection with a custom protocol.
 Will read the standarts to create a TM data structure.
 ### 17.07.2020 Friday
 Learned futures of structs and modules to create an encapsulated packet data structure.
+### 20.07.2020 Monday
+Learned about references and patterns.
+Still have to make a decision about the hierarchical structure.